BM-K/TF-IDF-wit-ArchDaily/README.md

 # TF-IDF-with-ArchDaily
-I learnd TF-IDF similarlity measure with web page "Arch Daily"
+I learnd TF-IDF similarlity measure with web page named "Arch Daily"

 ## Motive
 Recently I read about TF-IDF similarity measure.
 So I want to use it in real life, I applied "https://www.archdaily.com/" web page.
 The program finds other titles name similar to the title as user typing.
-Also, if there is a word user want to find, search an art piecec that contains that word.
+Also, if there is a word user want to find, search an art piececs that contains that word.

 ## Requirement
 - Beautifulsoup